Family Law

 • Have significantly more wealth or property than your soon-to-be spouse

-Our attorneys welcome the opportunity to answer any questions you have about prenuptial agreements during an initial consultation.
+Our family law attorneys welcome the opportunity to answer any questions you have about prenuptial agreements during an initial consultation.
+You can schedule your initial consultation with our trusted team at Harvey and Battey today.